davidjharcourt/zettelkasten_sk_archive/zettelkasten/20190209194118 Old List of Interesting Themes.md

 ---
 ## List of Old Ideas

 **This is a list of old themes and ideas that I had on paper index cards.
-Putting them hear in case they spark future ideas, even if they might be a little vague at this point**
+Putting them here in case they spark future ideas, even if they might be a little vague at this point**

 * Moral dilemnas
 * Quantum mechanics